CopterExpress/clover/docs/en/neural-obstacle-avoidance.md

 ### Project idea

-Design obstacle avoidance system using artificial potential fields method.
+Design an obstacle avoidance system using artificial potential fields method.

 ### The potential outcomes